fairlycodeparents/AlmaSpot/docs/analysis-design.md

 | **Site**         | A specific building within a *Campus*, like "Engineering" or "Psychology", composed by *Room*s.                                                                                                                                   | Core                       |
 | **Schedule**     | The aggregate collection of all *Academic Events* imported and normalized from university sources.
 It represents the official timeline before any *Exception* is applied.                                                         | Core                       |

-#### Bounded Context //TODO: fix
+#### Bounded Context

-The domain is partitioned into specific contexts:
+The domain is divided into specific contexts.

-1. **Data Acquisition**: Responsible for interacting with external university Open Data context (Unibo Go) by means of an AntiCorruption Layer (ACL) pattern.
-It autonomously scrapes, cleans, and normalizes schedule data into a consistent internal format, which can be used (customer-service pattern) by the Core context.
+1. **Core**: Responsible for interacting with the open-data context of the university (www.unibo.it) via an AntiCorruption Layer (ACL) to obtain information about scheduled lectures.
+It also manages external activities (e.g. seminars), which can be added by administrators who have logged in.
+It is also responsible for returning free rooms in a given period to the search context.
-2. **Smart Discovery**: An auxiliary context that acts as an interpreter.
-Uses the AI context (ACL), it processes natural language queries and helps define compound solutions by aggregating data from the Availability Context when simple slots are unavailable.
+2. **Search**: It interacts with users to help them find the room they need.
+Moreover, it acts as an interpreter by exploiting Gemini's API to understand natural language queries formulated by the user, searching for complex solutions when a single room is unavailable for the required period.
+It has a customer/supplier relationship with the core context, from which it obtains the list of available rooms.
-3. **Notification**: Responsible for the proactive "push" logic.
-It monitors changes in the Availability Context and delivers alerts to users who have active subscriptions (Plans).
-It follows the DDD Conformist pattern in relationship with the main context.
+3. **Notification**: Responsible for the "proactive" logic.
+It monitors changes in activities and communicates these to users with active subscriptions that are no longer valid.
+Since the core context emits an event every time a new activity is added, it is a conformist context.
-4. **Availability Management (Core)**: The main context in which lectures, event and available slots are modeled.
-It models the core features of managing free slots.
+4. **Authentication**: An auxiliary context exploited by the core to manage administrator authentication.

+There is a shared kernel among the bounded contexts that contains the definitions of plan, slot and period.
+This decision was made because these three concepts are crucial, and any change to their definitions must be reflected in all contexts that handle them.

 ![Context map](figures/context-map.png)